wcarmon/docs/java/jackson.partial_deserialize.md

 # Overview
-1. How to partially deserialize JSON with [Jackson](https://github.com/FasterXML/jackson) (eg. to retain some raw nested JSON)
+1. How to partially deserialize JSON with [Jackson](https://github.com/FasterXML/jackson)
+    - eg. To retain some raw nested JSON

 # Step-1: Make a class to hold indexes of the original JSON